LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-1-(Data-&-Variables).md

 1. The mathematical operators (``+, -, *, /, **, %, ++, --``) and order of operations
 1. The ``typeof`` keyword and how to collect user input with ``readline-sync``

-### CodeCamp Students
+### Full-Time Students
+* Welcome to Day 1
-- Prep work for this lesson was assigned prior to the first day of class.
+* Prep work for this lesson was assigned prior to the first day of class.

 ## Announcements
 - Welcome!
 First day pep talk